Coronavirus variants got you worried? Here's everything we know

 Which coronavirus mutations concern scientists most?

 There are a number of mutations in all three variants across the RNA genome, but let's focus on the spike here.
 B.1.1.7 has eight mutations in its spike, B.1.351 has seven and P.1 has 10.
-Not all of these mutations are the same, but some overlap -- that is, the virus has evolved similar mutations in different locations.
+Not all of these mutations are the same, but some overlap -- that is, the virus has evolved similar mutations in different locations across the world, a process known as "convergent evolution."

 There are three mutations, all found in the RBD of the spike, which may affect the virus or how our antibodies respond to an infection: